-Individuals should speak to their pharmacist or pharmacy team member to find the best painkiller for their type of pain and check that it is fine for them to take.
+Individuals should speak to their pharmacist or pharmacy team member to find the most suitable treatments for their type of pain and check that it is fine for them to take.

 Deborah Evans is considered a national pharmacy leader and is an elected member of the English Pharmacy Board and Fellow of the Royal Pharmaceutical Society.
-Deborah does not endorse any products or brands.
+Deborah does not endorse any medicine brands or products.